 While no state currently has a cap in place on economic damages across all kinds of personal injury cases, a handful of states have capped non-economic damages in most injury-related cases (whether arising from a car accident, a slip and fall, or any other kinds of mishap).

 A number of states (about half) have also capped non-economic damages in medical malpractice cases.
 The cap amounts (i.e. the maximum amount of non-economic damages a successful medical malpractice plaintiff can recover) vary.
 In California, the cap is $250,000.
 It's important to note that a number of exceptions either permit a higher damage cap or eliminate the cap altogether in certain kinds of cases.

 A small number of states have also capped non-economic damages in product liability cases, but again, exceptions will apply.

-A number of states, however, have enacted statutes that more aggressively limit punitive damage awards in personal injury claims, or eliminate them altogether.
+Rare in personal injury cases, punitive damages are designed to punish intentional wrongdoing and deter future bad conduct.
+They're usually assessed based on the defendant's wealth.
+A 2005 U.S. Supreme Court decision set guidelines to prevent excessive punitive damage awards, and a number of states have enacted laws that limit punitive damage awards in personal injury claims, or eliminate them altogether.
 Some have fixed caps and others have a fixed multiplier based on other damages in the case.
-For example, a punitive damage cap law might require that punitive damages be no higher than three times the economic and non-economic damage awards.
+For example, a punitive damages cap law might require that punitive damages be no higher than three times the plaintiff's economic and non-economic damages.

 Many states have modified the collateral source, predominantly in medical malpractice actions, but also in general civil liability cases like personal injury.
 Most of the modifications provide that the rule is still in place if a medical insurance lien (called a "subrogation right") is involved, but some do not.
 As with some state damage caps, a number of the collateral source rule statutes have been ruled unconstitutional by state courts.